 Emerging Leaders Program

-ELP is designed to prepare the next generation of higher education administrators to be effective leaders; to view every decision through a diversity, equity, and inclusion lens; and to further their institutions’ path to equitable student success.
+ELP is designed to prepare the next generation of higher education administrators to be effective, compassionate, resilient, accountable and courageous leaders and to further their institutions’ path to student success.

 ELP provides the opportunity for participants to assess their individual leadership style and strengths and to apply the skills learned in the instructional portion of the program to a project/initiative on their home campus over the course of the academic year.